alonrs/classbench-mapper/README.md

 The library API header file is [here](src/cbreader.h)

 # Others
-If you happen to use this tool in an academic paper, please cite *Scaling Open vSwitch with a Computational Cache* (USENIX, NSDI 2022).
+If you happen to use this tool for an academic paper, please cite *Scaling Open vSwitch with a Computational Cache* (USENIX, NSDI 2022).